xabierfj/astro-spacex-lauches/README.md

 🚀 Astro SpaceX Launches 🌌
 ===========================

 Welcome to **Astro SpaceX Launches**!
-This project is an application built with [Astro](https://astro.build/) that fetches and displays the latest SpaceX launch data.
+This project is an application built with [Astro](https://astro.build/) following the [MiduDev](https://www.youtube.com/watch?v=RB5tR_nqUEw) that fetches and displays the latest SpaceX launch data.

 🌟 Features
 -----------